mintopia/se-airlock/README.md

 **Name** ```<AIRLOCK_PREFIX> Debug```

 Any TextPanels with this name will be updated with debug output of the airlock including what is currently being executed and the current state.
-You do not need these.
+You do not need these, but they are quite cool!